There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 How Narcissists Play the Blame Game?

-A narcissistic projection is a mix of their manipulative Gaslighting and their manipulative Blame-shifting.
+A narcissistic projection mixes their manipulative Gaslighting and their manipulative Blame-shifting.
 While they do everything they can to distract you from the truth while doing their best to cover the fact with twisted lies while hiding the reality of their toxic, hurtful, negative behavior from you.

 At the same time, they make you doubt and blame yourself and take responsibility for your selfish actions.
-They make you defend yourself in front of them for how you think you feel because of their hurtful ways, so they escape accountability, so the toxic person stays in control, and so they get away with their actions over and over, as you slowly sink and forget under their trance.
+They make you defend yourself in front of them for how you think and feel because of their hurtful ways.
+So, they escape accountability.
+The result is that the toxic person stays in control, so they repeatedly get away with their actions as you slowly sink and forget under their trance.

 Psychological projection is a defense mechanism used by a narcissist to defend their own ego against their own negative qualities, denying the existence of their own inner flaws and placing them on others.